Appeal Your Assessment

 - Taxable Value (TV) – Value used to calculate your property taxes.
 Will equal the SEV the year after you purchase your property, but future increases are limited.

-- Principle Residence Exemption (PRE) – Should be 100% if this is your home and you don’t rent out part of your home to another person or business.
+- Principal Residence Exemption (PRE) – Should be 100% if this is your home and you don’t rent out part of your home to another person or business.
 Qualified agricultural property is treated the same as PRE for exemption purposes.

 Do you disagree with the valuation?